Iteam1337/digital-receipts/README.md

 # digital-receipts
+This a repo for code relating to a new way of generating and handling digital receipts in Sweden.

+Code and instructions to start the Proof of Concept on your local machine lies in the /examples/poc folder.
+Instructions to integrate as an entity (receipt-publisher / -reporter) in this flow, follow the instructions in Swedish below.

+# Instruktioner på svenska
+Här följer en icke-teknisk beskriverning av projektet och dess olika komponenter.

+## Hash-register

+## CA

+## Integrera som kvittoutgivare

+## Integrera som kostnadsförare

 ## Frequently asked questions
 ## Getting Started
 ```
 The easiest way to start the repo is to go into the examples/poc folder and